HoriK816/EnemyBehaviorTreeDemo/README.md

 # Abstract
  This is a repository to demonstrate the enemy's character AI at the 2D shooting game.
-My enemy character AI is implemented by BT(Behavior Tree) which is often used to create behaviors of NPC (Non-Playable Character) even in commercial games.
+My enemy character AI is implemented by BT(Behavior Tree) which is often used to create behaviors of robotics or NPC (Non-Playable Character)  in game developing context.
  And then, not only the character AI, I implements entire this demo with Processing.
 Processing is a programming environment for visual programming.
 And, you can very easy to test it with Processing.